mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

+= 3.6 =
+* ...
+* Removed keyword cache table, as it does not ctually improve performance much and the overhead of an additional table is not worth it.
+* Added option to send YARPP setting and usage information back to YARPP (off by default).
+This information will be used to make more informed decisions about future YARPP development.
+More info available in the settings.

 = 3.5.6 =
 * Typo fix for postmeta cache
 * Added Traditional Chinese (Taiwan, `zh_TW`) localization by [Pseric](http://www.freegroup.org/)